softprodev/Making-a-custom-React-renderer/part-one.md

 # Part-I

 This is part one of the tutorial.
-This is the most important section of the tutorial where you'll learn about the Fiber, detailed description of its structure and fields, creating host configuration for your renderer and injecting the renderer into devtools.

 In this section, we will create a React reconciler using [`react-reconciler`](https://github.com/facebook/react/tree/master/packages/react-reconciler) package.
 We are going to implement the renderer using Fiber.
 Earlier, React was using a **stack renderer** as it was implemented on the traditional JavaScript stack.
 On the other hand, Fiber is influenced by algebraic effects and functional ideas.
 It can be thought of as a JavaScript object that contains information about a component, its input, and its output.

 Before we proceed further, I'll recommend you to read [this](https://github.com/acdlite/react-fiber-architecture) documentation on Fiber architecture by [Andrew Clark](https://twitter.com/acdlite?lang=en).
 This will make things easier for you.